 - 1 egg

-- Shape the patties, and then set in the refrigerator for about an hour.
+- Shape your crab cakes.
+Place them on a plate and refrigerator for about an hour.

 - Preheat your air fryer to 370 degrees F, air fryer setting.
 Then place a piece of parchment into the air fryer, followed by the crab cake.

 - Air Fry for 12 to 15 minutes.